Sne225/JWTSessionManagement/README.md

     - Upon successful login, you will be redirected to the OTP page.

 3. **OTP Verification**:
-    - Enter the OTP sent to your registered email or phone number.
+    - Enter the OTP sent to your registered email.
     - Click the `Submit OTP` button to verify the OTP and receive the JWT token.

 4. **Session Management**: